REVrobotics/node-rhsplib/README.md

 We have several packages currently:

-1. rhsplib: Raw interaction with RHSPLib.
+1. `rhsplib`: Raw interaction with RHSPLib.
-2. expansion-hub: High-level interaction with a REV expansion hub.
+2. `expansion-hub`: High-level interaction with a REV expansion hub.
-3. sample: Command line app useful for testing and showing features.
+3. `sample`: Command line app useful for testing and showing features.

 ## building and other tasks